TimeWarpEngineering/timewarp-state/documentation/acknowledgements.md

 Peter Morris ([Blazor-Fluxor](https://github.com/mrpmorris/blazor-fluxor)).
 Pete and I have been friends for many years and he is an amazing developer and person who has taught me much.
 Not surprisingly Pete and I think much alike.
-We independently started working on our Redux replacement components.
+We independently started working on our blazor state management components.
 Although I started first :P (By like a few days) Pete's component attempts to solve most of the same problems.
 Blazor-State draws on the strengths of a proven pipeline in MediatR where as Fluxor